The Best Flea Collars for Dogs (Review) in 2020

 - Preventing Further Issues

-If you don’t deal with fleas early, there are other health risks beyond the obvious irritation which they cause to your furry friend.
+If you don’t deal with fleas and ticks early, there are other health risks beyond the obvious irritation which they cause to your furry friend.
 The most common is flea bite dermatitis which is an allergy to flea saliva.
 This leads to intense itching and scratching, and if you leave it for too long, this skin can break open, forming scabs that can then become infected.
 The back and base of the tail are the most common areas where this can be a problem.
 Another common issue that can arise as a result of fleas is that your dog develops tapeworms.
 While both issues are treatable by vets, you are still better off dealing with the root cause of the fleas themselves.
 A more serious issue that can appear as a result of a severe flea infestation is anemia, which can lead to medical emergencies and can even be fatal.
 Don’t forget that fleas can also bite humans and conditions like the plague and cat scratch fever are transferrable from these parasites to pet owners.

 Now that we have outlined some of the advantages of collars as a method of flea treatment, we should look closer at their effectiveness.
 There are several factors that impact this, including: